 Bowel cancer surgery

 The type of surgery you have will depend on the position of the cancer in the bowel and your preferences.
-The aim of surgery is to remove as much of the cancer as possible and the nearby lymph nodes.
+The aim of surgery is to remove the area of the bowel with the cancer and the nearby lymph nodes.

 Learn more about: